 Upon graduation, Chris worked for R.C.
 Sproul at Ligonier Ministries, mostly as senior associate editor of Tabletalk magazine.
 During this time, he also completed a pastoral internship at St. Andrew’s Chapel and then entered into discernment for ordination at St. Luke’s Cathedral, where he continued to teach and serve as a lay Eucharistic minister (mostly as subdeacon).

-Chris eventually found his way to Trinity, where he now serves as assistant vice president for university communication.
-Being editor of Sapientia allows him to scratch his theological itch while flexing his editorial muscle.
-When able, he takes doctoral seminars, ever pursuing the nexus of literature and theology.
+Chris eventually found his way to Trinity in 2011 and began serving as assistant vice president for university communication.
+When able, he takes doctoral seminars as a student in the PhD systematic theology program, ever pursuing the nexus of literature and theology.